 Don't be afraid to use your hands.
 If you find it kinda icky, wear rubber gloves.
 I find it oddly satisfying.
 Just make sure to wash your hands really well when you're done!

-Form the ground turkey into small balls and arrange in a baking pan.
-Make small indents in the meatballs.
+Now for the fun part...
+Form the ground turkey into small golf ball-sized balls and arrange on a rimmed baking sheet.

 Using your fingers, gently seal the top of the meatball, to cover the Brie.

 Bake for 20-22 minutes until the meatballs are golden brown and are cooked through (if you use a thermometer, they should register at 165 degrees).

 And serve!
 Like I mentioned, definitely put little cocktail picks in them if you're serving them at a party.
 I got these adorable "yum" cocktail picks here (affiliate link)